Hitech Grand Prix: GP2 Series

+Hitech GP (2015–present)

-In 2015, the team changed its name to Hitech GP, and made guest appearances in the two final rounds of the European Formula 3 Championship with Alex Sims.
+In 2015, Oliver Oakes founded Hitech GP, and the team made guest appearances in the two final rounds of the European Formula 3 Championship with Alex Sims.

 In 2016, Hitech joined forces with ART Grand Prix, to make a full season in the FIA F3 European Championship.
 George Russell and rookies Ben Barnicoat and Nikita Mazepin will race for the team.
 2015's guest driver Sims again appeared in the 2016 season's final round at Hockenheim.

 The following season, only Mazepin remained with the team, he was joined by 2016 Prema driver Ralf Aron, Jake Hughes and Honda Junior Tadasuke Makino.